-As a person who once felt speaking to more than two people at a time constituted a crisis, I’m grateful to tell what I’ve learned from Aesthetic Realism about the subject of our seminar.
-In his lecture on expression, Eli Siegel explains that expression
+As a person who once felt speaking to more than two people at a time constituted a crisis, I’m grateful to tell what I’ve learned from Aesthetic Realism about what true self-expression is.
+In his lecture on expression, Eli Siegel explains that it

 is anything we do having an outward form, for some purpose of ourselves. . . .
 Whenever we do something, we show what we are and also what we want.
 No person can do anything without expressing himself in some way.
 The question is how successful the expression is.

 My life—as a woman, wife, and high school English teacher—shows what Ellen Reiss writes in issue 902 of the journal The Right of Aesthetic Realism to Be Known: “Our true expression is freed by Aesthetic Realism, as surely and sweetly as a caged lark is freed when the cage is opened and he soars into blue sky.”

 Where the trouble about self-expression begins

 “Expression,” said Mr. Siegel, “begins with our thoughts to ourselves.
 That is where we decide on who we are.”
 As a child in Brooklyn, my thoughts about the world and people were of two very different kinds, arising from two opposing purposes.
 My desire to like and be affected by the world showed in my early care for words and language.
 I loved learning to read, and my favorite book was a large, colorful edition of Robert Louis Stevenson’s A Child’s Garden of Verses.
 When my 4th grade class began learning French, and later, as I studied other languages, I was thrilled seeing how people in different countries expressed themselves.